 RYAN T. ANDERSON

 Ryan T. Anderson is Founding Editor of Public Discourse.
-He is also the William E. Simon Senior Research Fellow at The Heritage Foundation.
+He is also President of the Ethics and Public Policy Center.

 He is the author of When Harry Became Sally: Responding to the Transgender Moment and Truth Overruled: The Future of Marriage and Religious Freedom.
 He is the co-author of What Is Marriage?
 Man and Woman: A Defense and Debating Religious Liberty and Discrimination, and the co-editor of A Liberalism Safe for Catholicism?
 Perspectives from “The Review of Politics.”